 A: The ship is settled in approximately 25 feet of mud.
 The cofferdam allows us to access the portions of the hull (about a 10-foot band we call the “wind/water line”) that need to be replaced, but we will not remove all the water and mud from around the entire ship at one time.
-Enough water and mud will remain to ensure the stability of the Battleship, similar to what was done on the USS ALABAMA.
-The condition around the ship when we drain the water will be similar to what we experience at low tide.
+Enough water and mud remain to ensure the stability of the Battleship, similar to what was done on the USS ALABAMA.
+A successful test of dewatering the cofferdam was completed in 2019.
+The condition around the ship when we drain the water is similar to what we experience at low tide.
 We will simply have more control over the amount of water around the ship while we replace steel.

-Q: Are you driving sheet steel into the muck?
+Q: Did you drive sheet steel into the muck?

-Q: With construction of the cofferdam are there provisions being made to be able to get the Ship out of the cofferdam and into the river if necessary?
+Q: Are provisions being made to get the Ship out of the cofferdam and into the river if necessary?
 Such as locks or doors on the end of the cofferdam?

 A: Unfortunately, the Battleship’s condition prevents her from leaving her berth; however, the cofferdam will be equipped with 4 slide gate weirs that will open and close so that water can be pumped in and back out of the inner area.